Dhouib-Mohamed/Duplicate-Question-Predictor/README.md

 ### Feature Engineering

 The feature engineering step includes the following steps:
-- **Gensim Vectorization**: Convert text to a matrix of TF-IDF features.
+- **Gensim Vectorization**: Convert text to a matrix of Gensim features.

 ### Model Training and Evaluation